 The Novel I Didn’t Mean to Write

-I didn’t set out to write about systemic bias or white complicity.
+I didn’t set out to write about systemic bias or white privilege.
 I set out to write a clever satire: Groundhog Day meets Office Space.
-A man trapped in random time loops, mentored by Franz Kafka visiting from a parallel universe, working at a direct selling company.
-Quirky.
-Safe.
-Comfortable.
+A man working at a direct selling company, trapped in random time loops, mentored by a Franz Kafka visiting from a parallel universe.
+Then 2020 happened: George Floyd, the protests, the pandemic lockdowns.

-I’ve always loved history, but this time I was searching for meaning.
-Those books changed my perspective on social issues and exposed blind spots.
-And even though I hadn’t planned for my novel to engage with those ideas, I started to feel that it couldn’t ignore them.
+The books changed my perspective and exposed blind spots.
+I hadn’t planned for my novel to engage with those ideas, but I started to feel that it couldn’t ignore them.

 The turning point came when I read James Baldwin’s Notes of a Native Son.

-Baldwin believed novels should present an honest and complex view of reality, not reduce people to symbols.
-He criticized Native Son, Uncle Tom’s Cabin, and To Kill a Mockingbird for being “protest novels” that traded humanity for moral messaging.
+He argued that novels should show the world honestly, in all its complexity, not reduce people to symbols.
+Baldwin criticized Native Son, Uncle Tom’s Cabin, and To Kill a Mockingbird for being “protest novels” that traded humanity for moral messaging.

 I spent five years as a product manager in a direct selling company.
 Product managers have a unique vantage point.
 They talk to everyone—from executives to customers—and see how decisions are made, avoided, and where accountability quietly disappears.

 But my earlier drafts didn’t really address this, not directly.
-And when it did, the characters were flat and caricatures… just as Baldwin warned.
-I had avoided the difficult truths, skirting the real questions.
+And when it did, the characters were flat and caricatures, just as Baldwin warned.
+I had avoided the difficult truths.
 I was afraid to expose the darker corners of the story, to let it go where it needed to.
 That was the novel I had written, not deliberately but unavoidably.

 I realized that the book didn’t need editing.
 It required a teardown.